silencesoup/PA4Water/README.md

 The following technologies are used now but not fully explored jet:

-- LangChain: a powerful tool for working with Large Language Models
+- LangChain: a powerful tool for working with Large Language Models, for more information, please refer to [this blog](https://towardsdatascience.com/a-gentle-intro-to-chaining-llms-agents-and-utils-via-langchain-16cd385fca81)
 - Gradio: quickly build a web interface

 ## Install